 You Can Only Pawn What You Own

-That might seem obvious, but one of the main reasons pawn shops gained a bad rap was their reputation as a haven for unloading stolen goods.
-Part of the process of pawning something will be answering some in-depth questions about the item you’re pawning to help prove you are the rightful owner.
-You will also be required to show a government-issued I.D.
+One of the main reasons pawn shops gained a bad rap was their reputation as a haven for unloading stolen goods.
+Part of the process of pawning something is answering in-depth questions about the item you’re pawning to prove you’re the rightful owner.
+You will also need to show a government-issued I.D.

 There are Two Ways to Get Money

 The transactions you see on the pawn TV shows are generally straightforward.
 Someone brings in an item, and the pawn shop makes a cash offer to buy it on the spot.
 End of transaction.
 But that’s just one type of pawn transaction.
 The other, and more common scenario, is to receive a collateral-based loan.
 Here’s how it works:

 - A consumer brings an item of value to the pawn shop.

 - The pawnbroker evaluates the item and offers a loan amount, which will be less than the item’s total value.

 - The consumer receives a pawn ticket, which includes a description of the item and the terms of the loan, including fees, finance charges, and the date the payment is due in full (usually from one to four months).

 - If the consumer does not pay in full by the due date, they forfeit ownership of the item and the pawnbroker sells it to recover the loan amount.

 Unlike other short-term lending options, not paying back a pawn loan has no negative effect on your credit.
 Since the loan was secured with collateral, once you forfeit ownership of that collateral, the loan is considered paid in full.
 However, you have to be OK with the thought of losing that item forever, so never pawn something you can’t picture yourself living without.